yosefyan/Cosmost/README.md

 ## Final Letter

 Thank you for visiting Cosmost.
-We hope you enjoy your journey through our space-themed social network.
+I hope you enjoy your journey through our space-themed social network.

 Cosmost - Get the Most from the Cosmost.